browserengineering/book/book/animations.md

     SaveLayer(alpha=0.999): bounds=Rect(13, 18, 787, 40.3438)
         DrawText(text=Test): bounds=Rect(13, 21.6211, 44, 39.4961)

-Now that we can see the example, it seems pretty clear that we should make a surface for the contents of the opacity `SaveLayer`, in this case containing only a `DrawText`.
+Let's make a surface for the contents of the opacity `SaveLayer`, in this case containing only a `DrawText`.
 In more complicated examples, it could have any number of display list commands.^[Note that this is *not* the same as "cache the display list for a DOM element subtree".
 To see why, consider that a single DOM element can result in more than one `SaveLayer`, such as when it has both opacity *and* a transform.]

 Putting the `DrawText` into its own surface sounds simple enough: just make a surface and raster that sub-piece of the display list into it, then draw that